 Many a times the group ends the meeting in the church just before 9pm, an opportunity for everyone to pray and light candles.
-During the springtime 28+ hasn't been well attended and haven't taken place according to ambition.

 Mission / Communications - goals for our mission this year was to reach an increasing number of Swedish speaking with the Christian message and to give a positive picture of the Swedish Church in London, the Christian faith and invite them to join in the community.